 Check: Verify correctness.

-The answers you get using help are marked with a red triangle in the upper right-hand corner of the box while those confirmed with check become blue.
+The answers you get using help are marked with a red triangle in the upper right-hand corner of the box while those confirmed with a check become blue.

 Leaderboards